Hannoob/ROPvsSolid/README.md

 ```

 This is the beauty of interfaces.
 It allows you to define the way of interacting with some resource, without bothering the calling code with all the implementation details, and also allows you to swap out implementations without having to change any of the calling code.
-This is also the reason why having your code separated by interfaces is such an integral part of writing testable code; Because it allows you to write an implementation that suits the scenario you would like to test.
+This is also the reason why having your code separated by interfaces is such an integral part of writing testable code; because it allows you to write an implementation that suits the scenario you would like to test.
-For example, you would prefer not to be bothered by an actual database when you are trying to test how your code will handle some error or edge when reading from the DB.
+For example, you would prefer not to be bothered by an actual database when you are trying to test how your code will handle some error or edge case when reading from the DB.

 Typically, during testing, we use tools such as [Moq](https://github.com/Moq/moq4) in order to do throwaway implementations of interfaces for testing purposes.